Consett Academy: Academic results

 In 2010, 57% of Year 11 pupils at Consett Community Sports College and 63% of those at Moorside Community College attained five or more GCSEs at grades A*-C including English and mathematics.

 In 2017, 24% of Year 11 pupils attained Grade 5 or above in English and maths GCSEs, compared to the Durham local authority average of 35% and the national average of 40%.

 The average A level points score for sixth-form pupils in 2017 was 32, in line with the local authority and national averages.
 The percentage of Consett Academy sixth-formers going on to university in 2017 was 79%, compared to 50% in the local authority and 51% nationally.

 Ofsted judgements

 At the closure of the preceding schools, Consett Community Sports College had been judged Satisfactory and Moorside Community Technology College had been judged Good.

 Blackfyne Community School, the predecessor of Consett Community Sports College, had last been inspected in 2004 and judged Good.

 Consett Academy was first inspected in 2013 and judged to Require Improvement.
 It was inspected again in 2016 and judged Good.

 School uniform

 There was controversy in 2016 about the school's decision temporarily to exclude pupils for not wearing the correct uniform.
+Despite this, the school's policies have not changed as of 2024.